Patient0/IOMonad/README.md

             return new CombinedAction(this, operation);
         }

-        public IOAction wrap(string text)
-        {
-            return new Wrapped(text);
-        }

         public abstract string perform();
     }
 ```

-The real "meat" of it all is in the implementation of the bind
-method, which returns a CombinedAction.
-CombinedAction evaluates the first IO action,
+The real "meat" of it all is the CombinedAction class.
+It evaluates the first IO action,
 passes that result to the next Operation, and then evaluates the IO action returned
 from that next operation: